MathematicGuy/RemoteObsidian/Artificial Intelligence/SIC - Artificial Intelligence Foundations Machine Learning.md

 > This is ours Labeled Data: contains target values the machine learns to predict.
  +  Our target is Median House Value, the machine reviews features (variables) to predict the target.

+*Histogram: biểu đồ*
+*Outlier (Ngoại lệ): distince value that much more distant than the avarage value.*

+Remove outlier to stop them from impacting the performance of your Model Heat map -> show correlation of a features. how 1 features interacting with others features.
++ !
+If *2 features are highly correlated*, it mean *those features are teaching the model the same thing.*
+	+ We can *Remove Duplicate features can improve Model performance* and improve Model predictability.